 MRI shows severe hydrocephalus and stretching of the lateral ventricles.

-Initially, corpus callosum appears swollen with low signal on T1WI and hyperintense on T2/FLAIR sequences.
-Longstanding changes include hyperintensity of the CC on T2/FAILR as well as volume loss and atrophy which is most pronounced in rostral portion and body of the CC.
+Initially, the corpus callosum appears swollen with low signal on T1WI and hyperintensity on T2/FLAIR sequences.
+Longstanding changes include hyperintensity of the corpus callosum (CC) on T2/FAILR as well as volume loss and atrophy which is most pronounced in the rostral portion and body of the CC.
 These findings can persist even after decompression of the ventricles.

 - 1. Lane JI, Luetmer PH, Atkinson JL.
 Corpus callosal signal changes in patients with obstructive hydrocephalus after ventriculoperitoneal shunting.
 AJNR Am J Neuroradiol.
 2001;22 (1): 158-62.
 AJNR Am J Neuroradiol (full text) - Pubmed citation

 - 2. Jinkins JR, Rauch RA, Hagino N et-al. Evaluation of histopathologic changes in an animal model of mechanical corpus callosum impingement as seen in hydrocephalus.
 Acad Radiol.
 1998;2 (7): 614-7.
 Pubmed citation